Diameter of reduced words: Introduction

 Define a graph structure $G_1$ on the set $\CCC$ of chambers of $\AAA$, in which two chambers $c, c'$ are connected by an edge when they are \emph{separated} by exactly one hyperplane $H$ in $L_1$.
 It is well-known, and will be recalled in Section~\ref{section:distances}, why this graph $G_1$ always has diameter exactly $|L_1|=|\AAA|$, that is, the number of hyperplanes.

-Now choose a particular base chamber $c_0$, and let $\RRR$ denote the set of all minimal galleries $r$ (that is, geodesics in~$G_1$) from $c_0$ to $-c_0$.
+Now choose a particular base chamber $c_0$, and let $\RRR$ denote the set of all minimal \emph{galleries} $r$ (that is, geodesics in~$G_1$) from $c_0$ to $-c_0$.
 There is a graph structure $G_2$ on this set $\RRR$, in which two galleries $r, r'$ are connected by an edge when they are separated (in a sense made precise in Section~\ref{section:first-two-graphs}) by exactly one codimension-two intersection subspace $X$ in $L_2$.
-It will be shown in Section~\ref{section:distances} that the diameter of this graph $G_2$ is always \emph{at least} $|L_2|$, raising this question.
+This graph $G_2$ is known to be connected (see Remark~\ref{rmk:connectivity-credit} below), and it will be shown in Section~\ref{section:distances} that its diameter is always \emph{at least} $|L_2|$, raising the following question.

 .05in